Steps to Endorsement

 Applications may be submitted at any time for endorsement as an Infant Family Associate (Category I) and an Infant Family Specialist (Category II).

 This step involves a two-level review by endorsed colleagues who are trained to administer the standardized review process.

-Additionally, for Endorsement® as an Infant Mental Health Specialist (Level III) and Infant Mental Health Mentor (Level IV) only, successful completion of a two-part written exam is required.
+Additionally, for Endorsement® as an Infant Mental Health Specialist (Category III) and Infant Mental Health Mentor (Category IV) only, successful completion of a two-part written exam is required.
 Endorsement® Exams are administered each fall and spring for candidates whose applications have been approved.
 Candidates will be notified of exam results within 2 months of the date the exam was completed.